ISO 9660: Directories and files

 A CD-ROM producer may choose one of the lower Levels of Interchange specified in chapter 10 of the standard, and further restrict file name length from 30 characters to only 8+3 in file identifiers, and 8 in directory identifiers in order to promote interchangeability with implementations that do not implement the full standard.

 All numbers in ISO 9660 file systems except the single byte value used for the GMT offset are unsigned numbers.
 As the length of a file's extent on disc is stored in a 32 bit value, it allows for a maximum length of just over 4.2 GB (more precisely, one byte less than 4 GiB).
 It is possible to circumvent this limitation by using the multi-extent (fragmentation) feature of ISO 9660 Level 3 to create ISO 9660 file systems and single files up to 8 TB.
 With this, files larger than 4 GiB can be split up into multiple extents (sequential series of sectors), each not exceeding the 4 GiB limit.
 For example, the free software such as InfraRecorder, ImgBurn and mkisofs as well as Roxio Toast are able to create ISO 9660 file systems that use multi-extent files to store files larger than 4 GiB on appropriate media such as recordable DVDs.
 Linux supports multiple extents.

+Since amendment 1 (or ECMA-119 3rd edition, or "JIS X 0606:1998 / ISO 9660:1999"), a much wider variety of file trees can be expressed by the EVD system.
+There is no longer any character limit (even 8-bit characters are allowed), nor any depth limit or path length limit.
+There still is a limit on name length, at 207.
+The character set is no longer enforced, so both sides of the disc interchange need to agree via a different channel.

+Volume size

+An ISO 9660 volume can be up to 8 tebibytes (nearly 8.8 terabytes) in size, owing to the 32-bit sector count for the volume size, and its allocation unit size which spans 2048 bytes, matching a logical sector on optical discs.
+The highest number representable in a 32-bit field is 232-1, limiting the volume size to (232-1)×2048 bytes.
+"Logical" means it is the sector size exposed to the operating system, not necessarily the physical sector size on a disc.
+DVD and Blu-ray discs have maintained the logical sector size of the CD-ROM, 2048 bytes, to try to maintain reading compatibility with computers and software predating them.